-Her experience as a Commissioner of the Australian Transport Safety Bureau and Board Member of NSW WorkCover will be directly relevant to considerations of the broader legislative and operational contexts for domestic commercial vessel safety.
+Her experience as a Commissioner of the Australian Transport Safety Bureau and Board Member of NSW WorkCover was directly relevant to considerations of the broader legislative and operational contexts for domestic commercial vessel safety.

-Ms Walsh's particular expertise in safety and risk more broadly will provide outstanding support to the Review's focus on improving commercial vessel safety outcomes, and will help ensure the Review's consideration of costs and charges also maintains due focus on safety policy objectives.
+Ms Walsh's particular expertise in safety and risk more broadly provided outstanding support to the Review's focus on improving commercial vessel safety outcomes, and helped ensure the Review's exploration of costs and charges maintained due focus on safety policy objectives.

 Mr John Harrison

-Mr Harrison's lived experience in the fishing industry and passion for improving industry safety will bring a real-world perspective to consultation and consideration of laws and cost options.
+Mr Harrison's lived experience in the fishing industry and passion for improving industry safety brought a real-world perspective to consultation and consideration of laws and cost options.

 In February 2023, Mr Lembit Suur was appointed to the Panel for the remainder of the Review.

 Mr Lembit Suur has held a number of senior roles in the public sector including as First Assistant Secretary of the Department of Finance, working on national governance and Budget issues, and Secretary of the Commonwealth Remuneration Tribunal.
 He led development of the Public Governance, Performance and Accountability Act 2013, and the 2008-09 expenditure review taskforce for the national Budget.
 Since leaving the public sector, Mr Suur started his own governance practice and innovation consultancy.